2009 Seattle Seahawks season: Staff changes

 At the beginning of the 2008 season, head coach Mike Holmgren had stated that 2008 was his final season before retiring.
 On December 30, 2008, two days after the season ended, Holmgren officially retired and stepped down as head coach.
 Jim Mora, the team's assistant head coach and defensive backs coach, was officially selected as his replacement on January 13, 2009.
 The retirement and Jim Mora's accession had been originally announced on January 22, 2008.

 Mora then began to replace most of the staff that Holmgren had last year.
 Defensive coordinator John Marshall and defensive line coach Dwaine Board were both fired on January 12, 2009.
-Subsequently, former Tampa Bay Buccaneers linebackers coach Casey Bradley was hired as the new defensive coordinator.
+Subsequently, former Tampa Bay Buccaneers linebackers coach Gus Bradley was hired as the new defensive coordinator.
 Also, former New York Jets assistant Dan Quinn replaced Board as the defensive line coach and as the new assistant head coach.

 The offensive side was also revamped as well.
 Offensive coordinator Gil Haskell was dismissed after 8 years with the Seahawks.
 Former Oakland Raiders offensive coordinator Greg Knapp, who had previously worked with Mora when he was the head coach of the Atlanta Falcons, was hired as his replacement on January 14, 2009.
 Mora also fired wide receivers coach Keith Gilbertson and was replaced with former Jacksonville Jaguars assistant receivers coach Robert Prince.
 Finally, tight ends coach Jim Lind and special teams assistant John Jamison both retired after the 2008 season.
 Mike DeBord, formerly the offensive line assistant coach, replaced Lind although no replacement has been named for Jamison.